Use Case · Contractor & Vendor Compliance

 7 in 10

-COIs collected from contractors are non-compliant on first receipt and require an average of three follow-ups to fix.
+COIs collected from contractors are non-compliant on first receipt and need an average of three follow-ups to fix.

 Source: myCOI / BCS (2024)